Tsawwassen/hme/README.md

 ## creating a new remote branch
 1. create a new branch ( git checkout -b {newBranchName} )
 2. Point head to new branch ( git push -u origin HEAD )
-3. Update code while on the new branch and commit/push as usual
+3. Update code while on the new branch and add/commit/push as usual
 4. When ready to merge with main, change to main branch ( git checkout main )( git merge {newBranchName} )
-5. Make a commit to recorde when the merge took place ( git commit -m "Merging main with branch {newBranchName} )
+5. Make a commit to recorde when the merge took place ( git commit -m "Merging main with branch {newBranchName}" )
 6. Push to main ( git push )
 - If the branch is not needed after this point, you can delete it here ( git branch -d {newBranchName} )
-- If the branch is marged with main and not deleted, and main gets updated, do this to merge main into the branch
+- If the branch is kept, main gets updated, and then the branch gets used later; change to the branch, and pull from origin/main ( git checkout {newBranchName} ) ( git pull origin main )
+- - Do commit and push to mark updating branch to main ( git commit -m ... ) ( git push )
+- - Go back to step 4 to merge with main